Parks

 Ajo, AZ

 Look closely.
 Look again.
 The sights and sounds of Organ Pipe Cactus National Monument, an International Biosphere Reserve, reveal a thriving community of plants and animals.
-Human stories echo throughout this desert preserve, chronicling thousands of years of desert living.
-A scenic drive, wilderness hike or a night of camping will expose you to a living desert that thrives.
+Human stories echo throughout the Sonoran Desert, chronicling thousands of years of desert living.
+A wilderness hike, a scenic drive, or a night of camping will expose you to a living desert abounding with hidden life.

 -